-HE super-regenerative detector first described by Armstrong1 in 1922 was a remarkable contribution to the radio art.
+HE super-regenerative detector first described by Armstrong in 1922 was a remarkable contribution to the radio art.
 Although its capabilities have not been fully appreciated or realized in practice, because of its apparently temperamental idiosyncrasies, perhaps no radio circuit ever offered as much opportunity for experimentation.

 Most of the circuits previously used have had serious disadvantages which limited their application in commercial practice.
 Complex adjustments for tuning and stability have been required, particularly for covering a wide band of frequencies.
 A few facts recently discovered have improved the operation of this type of detector and made possible practical commercial equipment utilizing the principle of super-regeneration.
-An improved super-regenerative receiver, developed by the General Electric Company in Schenectady for police communication in the ultra-high-frequency band 30 to 42 mc., has points which should be of interest to radio amateurs.
-The circuit is shown, with constants for the 30- to 42-mc. band,
+An improved super-regenerative receiver, developed by the General Electric Company in Schenectady for police communication in the ultra-high-frequency equivalent to five single-purpose tubes.
+By reducing the size of the coils, the frequency range may be extended to well above 60 mc.
+Some of the remarkable properties of an s.r.